sdtemple/isweep/docs/source/usage.rst

 .. note::

-   We tested that ``Snakefile-case-roi.smk`` runs smoothly, but not if it works well at its task in a simulation study.
+   I tested that ``Snakefile-case-roi.smk`` runs smoothly, but not if it works well at its task in a simulation study.

-.. _prepare:

 Pre-processing data
 ------------